smhitle/cse15l-lab-reports/lab-report-2-week-4.md

 [TestFile3]()

-The failing output resulted in ()
+The failing output resulted in the addition of a blank space.

 ![Fail3]()

 Spaces inbetween either the brackets or parentheses should not be a valid link.
+If we did not take this into account, the results of the fail output of the test file is what would happen.
+Among the links collected when using the program, there would be multiple invalid links among valid links.